tengyifei/gwtphp/README.md

   <source path='shared'/>
 </module>
 ```
+After that, write the `composer.json` as shown at the beginning.
+Place it inside the `war/example` folder and run `composer install` or equivalent.
+Composer will begin to automatically download all related code and dependencies.

-The file "rpc.php" (located in folder "php") is the gateway of all RPC POST requests.
+Once the process is finished, you will need to copy `rpc.php`, located in `vendor/gwtphp/gwtphp`, to the `war/example` folder.
+This file is the gateway of all RPC POST requests.
 In the GWT example project, the default RemoteServiceRelativePath is "greet".
 The two names need to be identical for RPC to function.
 Since most web servers are configured to only execute .php files as PHP code, we may change both names to a PHP file name e.g. "greet.php".
 ```Java
 /**
  * The client side stub for the RPC service.